After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 Features of the first menstruation: symptoms, nature of discharge and timing

-The main fear of women who are expecting their first menstruation after childbirth is that they will begin suddenly.
-In fact, in most (!) cases, premenstrual syndrome (PMS) will not do without it, so the “readiness No. 1” signals will be:
+The main fear of women expecting their first period after childbirth is that it will start suddenly.
+In fact, in most (!) cases, premenstrual syndrome (PMS) cannot be avoided, so the “readiness signals No. 1” will be:

 • mood swings;